Maureen Freely

-Maureen Deidre Freely FRSL (born July 1952) is an American journalist, novelist, professor, and translator.
-She has worked on the Warwick Writing Programme since 1996.
+Maureen Deidre Freely (born July 1952) is an American novelist, professor, and translator.
+She has worked on the Warwick Writing Programme, University of Warwick, since 1996.

 Biography

-Born in Neptune, New Jersey, she is the daughter of author John Freely, and has a brother, Brendan.
+Born in Neptune, New Jersey, United States, she is the daughter of author John Freely.
+She has a sister, Eileen, and a brother, Brendan.
 Maureen Freely grew up in Turkey.
 She graduated from Harvard College.
 She now lives in England.